 - Researching Disability in German Literature and Society

 - Culture, Modernity and the City in the Weimar Republic

-You will also choose a specialist course from a wide range on German literature, film and theatre, and write a long essay in German.
+You will also choose a specialist honours-level course from a wide range in German literature, film and theatre, and write a long essay in German.

 Find out more about the compulsory and optional courses in this degree programme.